 Kyohei Kishida

-Responsible for planning displays, from surveys of museums, etc. to operational preparations.
-He proposes, plans, designs, and directs content for museums with strong regional themes, and works with leading researchers to create displays.
-In addition, we will conduct research on the creation of new displays, such as inclusive concept design and citizen participation in museums, and the transition of displays at the Japan Pavilion at the Expo.
+Responsible for planning displays, from research at museums to preparation for operation.
+Proposes, plans, designs and directs content for museums with strong themes in local areas, and creates displays with cutting-edge researchers.
+In addition, creates new displays such as inclusive concept design and citizen participation at museums, and researches the evolution of displays at the Japan Pavilion at the World Expo.

 PAGE TOP